dell/karavi-observability/installer/README.md

 ```

-> As of release 0.3.0-pre-release, the following optional step can be performed to enable Karavi Observability to use an existing Karavi Authorization.

-4. (Optional) The following steps can be performed to enable Karavi Observability to use an existing instance of Karavi Authorization for accessing the REST API for the given storage systems.
+5. (Optional) The following steps can be performed to enable Karavi Observability to use an existing instance of Karavi Authorization for accessing the REST API for the given storage systems.

 Copy the proxy Secret into the Karavi Observability namespace:
 ```